 Within the first few weeks of school, your child’s teacher will start asking him to write his own name on his schoolwork.
 Giving him a headstart on this will not only be a great help to the teacher, but it will also help your child feel like one of the smartest kids in the room!
 And research shows that if a child believes that they are smart in kindergarten, they tend to get higher grades throughout their entire school career!

 As with many other things, teaching your child to write his name is about practicing the skill!
-Grab a pack of primary writing paper (this is my personal favorite) and write out his name in a light colored crayon, then have him trace over it in a darker color.
+Grab a pack of primary writing paper (or just grab my free printable!) and write out his name in a light colored crayon, then have him trace over it in a darker color.
 Keep doing this at least one time per week – more is better!
 Eventually, you’ll be able to write it on one line and have him copy it onto the next.
 Then finally, he should be able to write it all on his own!
 Just a warning.. for some kids, this could take months of practice!

 There’s nothing worse than getting a classroom of children who say they know all their letters, only to find that they only know the uppercase versions!
 Admittedly, writing uppercase letters is easier, but your child will be expected to write his name in the proper case as well as read sight words in all lowercase!
 If you teach your child to read and write in all uppercase, he’ll already be behind in her reading skills before she ever sets foot in a classroom.